 For a less amateurish account, see Schnellmann et al., Prehistoric earthquake history revealed by lacustrine slump deposits, Geology.2002; 30: 1131-1134.

-Elsewhere, as we were slowly approaching Lucerne, we saw the scars of mudslides caused by the August 2005 rains: This one engulfed several buildings -- luckily, it was a creeping slide and everyone had been evacuated.
+Elsewhere, as we were slowly approaching Lucerne, we saw the scars of mudslides caused by the August 2005 rains:

 It is hard to imagine those frightful times on a day like this -- picturesque Hertenstein peninsula: